 However, the measures used can be problematic.
 Composite measures that draw together survey questions to give a broad overall engagement score can oversimplify matters dramatically.
 The multi-faceted nature of employee engagement means that it’s easy for measures to bundle together quite distinct factors and, as such, be very hard to action.

-Human capital metrics can be invaluable, but need to be reliable and give data that is clear and specific enough to be actionable.
-It is advisable to use engagement metrics that are well established and specific (for example the Utrecht Work Engagement Scale) or draw on a range of relevant metrics (for example, motivation, commitment and so on).
+While people analytics can be invaluable, they need to be reliable and give data that is clear and specific enough to be actionable.
+It’s advisable to use engagement metrics that are well established and specific, such as the Utrecht Work Engagement Scale (see above).
+The recent three-item version appears to be a reliable and valid indicator.
+It includes the items:

 How to build an engaged and motivated workforce

 Research suggests that various dimensions of working life lead to employee engagement, including personality (for example, self-confidence and resilience), job design (for example, job demands and resources), leadership and management, organisational climate or culture (for example, psychological safety and the emphasis on service quality) and management practices (from mindfulness interventions to training courses).
 One of the most established influences on motivation is autonomy or self-determination – that is, being empowered to shape one’s job makes it more meaningful and enjoyable.

 The 2009 UK MacLeod Review summarised four key ‘enablers’ of employee engagement:

 - Leadership that gives a ‘strong strategic narrative about the organisation’.